siemens/continuous-clearing/CONTRIBUTING.md

 > created as a result of the `release` job (via `actions/create-release`)
 > once a release is published.

+> **Important:** Only create and push a `release/*` or `beta/*` branch when
+> you actually intend to cut a pre-release.
+Because pushing these branches
+> immediately triggers a tag and pre-release, avoid using these prefixes
+> for regular feature/work-in-progress branches - use them exclusively for
+> preparing a beta or RC pre-release.

 ### Pre-release vs. stable behavior

 - If GitVersion's `preReleaseTag` output is non-empty (beta/rc), the release